 The biggest challenge is not in preparing persons with disabilities for the job market, but in finding trainers and employers who are willing to invest in them.
 President of the Bangladesh Employers Federation, Salahuddin Khan says, “Bangladeshi employers who have hired people with disabilities speak highly of their performance, loyalty, productivity, retention, regularity in attendance and overall workplace performance.”

 To date, 2450 apprentices with disabilities have graduated from STAR, of whom 95% got employed.
 In 2017, the programme was able to secure jobs for 98% of its 835 graduates with disabilities.
 Three of the top preferred choices of trade include tailoring, carpentry and mobile phone repairing services.

-Samira Syed is knowledge management and fundraising specialist at BRAC Skills Development Programme.
+Samira Syed is a senior manager at the Executive Director’s Office, BRAC.
 Ashfaque Zaman is senior writer at BRAC Communications.